Zyndara/Zyndara/README.md

 ---

-## 💭 Philosophy
+##  Philosophy

-> "The web should be beautiful, accessible, and fun for everyone."
+The web should be beautiful, accessible, and fun for everyone.

 ---

-### Thanks for stopping by! 😊
+### Thanks for stopping by!

 Feel free to explore my repositories and connect with me.

-⭐ If you like my work, consider giving a star to my projects!
+ If you like my work, consider giving a star to my projects!